Robb Stark – Night’s Silver Wolf King

 The fisherfolk liked to say a mermaid had taught him to breathe water in return for his seed. aCoK, Prologue

-Reek disguised as Ramsay is killed by Ser Rodrik’s men shortly after Reek rapes a dead girl he and Ramsay had hunted down.
+Reek disguised as Ramsay is killed by Ser Rodrik’s men shortly after Reek rapes a dead girl.
 Ramsay who is disguised as Reek is taken as a prisoner to Winterfell.
 In essence, thre real Reek is killed but “returns to life” in Winterfell.

 The King’s Crown

-Robb’s crown, crafted by Hoster Tully’s smith is worth looking at more closely in this context.
+Robb’s crown is worth looking at more closely in this context.
 Before coming into Lady Stoneheart’s possession we last see it on the head of Ryman Frey’s whore.
-Jamie politely inquires who the lady is:
+Jamie inquires who the woman is:

 “Lady?
 I’m no lady.
 I’m the queen.”
 “My sister will be surprised to hear that.”
 “Lord Ryman crowned me his very self.”
 She gave a shake of her ample hips.
 “I’m the queen o’ whores.” aFfC, Jamie VI

-and I’m not done with you, Jon Snow.”
+I’m not done with you, Jon Snow.”
 She pushed him back down on the clothes and straddled him.
 “Would you …” She hesitated.
 “What?” he prompted, as the torch began to gutter.
 “Do it again?”
 Ygritte blurted.
 “With your mouth?
-The lord’s kiss?
-And I … I could see if you liked it any.” aSoS, Jon III
+The lord’s kiss?” aSoS, Jon III

-Recall Thoros of Myr resurrecting Beric Dondarrion – he achieves this with prayers and with “the Lord’s Kiss.”
+Recall Thoros of Myr resurrecting Beric Dondarrion – he achieves this with prayers and with “the last kiss.”
 Perhaps the concept of sex as a means to resurrection is not so far-fetched because sex between male and female is essentially an act of procreation.
 Sex is the first step to creating a new life.

 In fact, Daenerys attempts to revive Drogo by just this scenario: